Skip to main contentSkip to content

 Bank or credit union?

-Credit unions are subject to an 18% federal APR cap and almost always beat bank rates.
-PenFed, Navy Federal (military), and DCU are the most-quoted credit unions for auto loans.
+Credit unions are subject to an 18% federal APR cap and almost always beat bank rates for prime borrowers.
+PenFed (open to anyone via a $5 charity donation), Navy Federal (active military / family), and DCU (open membership) are the three most-quoted credit unions for auto loans.
+Most credit unions match or undercut any bank quote you bring them — so bring your bank pre-approval as a negotiating floor when applying.

 Should I get pre-approved before visiting the dealer?